Brian Baker (actor): Television work

 In addition to his work in commercials, Baker appeared on the short-lived NBC series M.Y.O.B..
 He appears as Representative John Tandy on the television series The West Wing and guest-starred on episodes of Providence, The Drew Carey Show, and V.I.P.

 Personal life

 Baker lives in Hershey, Pennsylvania, and Chicago, Illinois.
-He was married to actress Terry Farrell of Star Trek: Deep Space Nine and Becker.
+He was married to actress Terry Farrell, with whom he has one child.
 The couple divorced in 2015.
-They have one child.